Explaining Answers with Entailment Trees: Summary and Conclusion

 \section{Summary and Conclusion}

 Our goal is to enable machines to generate richer, more systematic explanations.
-To this end, we have developed a novel formulation of explanations as {\it multistep entailment trees}, and created \dataset{}, the first large-scale dataset of such trees.
+To this end, we have developed a novel formulation of explanations as {\it multistep entailment trees}, and created \dataset{}, the first large dataset of such trees.

 We have also presented baseline results for automatically generating entailment tree explanations for answers to science questions, trained on \dataset{}.
+These initial results suggest that such generation is possible, in particular when the necessary raw facts are included in the model input.
+We have also presented indications that models trained on \dataset{} can generalize to other domains.
+This suggests exciting opportunities for future systems that can help users understand and debug a system's answers, and ultimately engage in meaningful dialogs that explore the machine's line of reasoning. \dataset{} contributes to this direction, offering a new resource for developing richer, more systematic explanations. \eat{ We have also presented baseline results for automatically generating entailment tree explanations for answers to science questions, trained on \dataset{}.
 These initial results suggest that such generation is possible in restricted settings (leaf sentences are provided), but that the full task (explanation from a corpus) remains challenging.
 As new mechanisms are developed to guide and validate tree construction, we expect the quality of the resulting explanations to improve significantly.
-If this were possible, new opportunities for understanding and debugging a system's reasoning would arise, allowing users to not just receive answers, but also have meaningful dialogs with the machine about those answers by exploring its line of reasoning. \dataset{} contributes to this direction, offering a new resource for developing richer, more systematic explanations. \dataset{} is available at https://allenai.org/data/entailmentbank
+If this were possible, new opportunities for understanding and debugging a system's reasoning would arise, allowing users to not just receive answers, but also have meaningful dialogs with the machine about those answers by exploring its line of reasoning. \dataset{} contributes to this direction, offering a new resource for developing richer, more systematic explanations.} \dataset{} is available at \entailmentbankurl{}.